 Course and category names listed below, as well as their descriptions, reflect the requirements of the General Education curriculum.
 General Education category names are followed by category designator letters (e.g., D, M, P).
 These same designator letters are used throughout the catalog to identify courses meeting General Education category requirements.
 The following suffix code is used for General Education categories:

 |J||Interpreting Biblical Themes|

 |Q||Leisure and Lifetime Sport|

-There is never a case where a current Bethel course may substitute for a General Education requirement.
-If the current Bethel course is a General Education course, it should be approved through the normal curriculum process.
-Until that happens, there will be no exception made to this.
-No petitions to substitute a current non-General Education Bethel course for a General Education requirement will be approved.
+- All General Education courses must be approved through the normal curriculum review and approval process.
+No petitions to substitute a non-General Education Bethel course for a General Education requirement will be approved.

 - General Education courses, with the exception of Cross-cultural Experience (Z) courses, may not be taken as a Directed Study.
 General Education courses may be taken as a Course by Arrangement only when they meet all requirements in the policy on Course by Arrangement.

 - Students may not register for more than one Contemporary Christian Issues (P) course per semester.
 Students who have completed one Contemporary Christian Issues (P) course must obtain the consent of the instructor to take an additional course in this category.